jankee1/Hangman/README.md

 # Hangman

-Inspired by the talk titled "Prosta gra w JavaScripcie jako zadanie rekrutacyjne" which had been performed by Kasia Iwańska on Gamedev.js in Warsaw I decided to create my own Hangman game as my first bigger project.
+Inspired by the talk titled "Prosta gra w JavaScripcie jako zadanie rekrutacyjne" which had been performed by Kasia Iwańska on Gamedev.js.
+I decided to create my own Hangman game as my first bigger project.

 This project is not done yet - making it more mobile-friendly application and adding some features for this game itself are my plans for the future.